 They say that knowledge is power; who “they” are I am not quite sure, but after you capture all the information from your business you should position yourself to keep the information available for others in your team.
 Have a way to share knowledge and collaborate.
 Doing this will allow others to reap the benefits of your information gathering with the business, as well as provide a more consistent experience for the business with your team should they connect with someone new.

 As this capability improves you should be able to have some self-service functionality that your business can leverage, allowing them to quickly get answers to the questions they have as well as allowing your staff to focus on more important matters.

 Measure What You Do

 I have seen reporting done many ways.
 In some cases too little, while others too much.
 Having a balance to be able to build a strategy is important, as it impacts the value you can extract from what you have collected.
 Bottom line is to target what is important to your business; just because you can measure something doesn’t mean you should.

 A perfect example to see what consistency looks like is to look at restaurant chains on a global stage.
-If you were to visit a particular restaurant in Portland, Oregon, you would get a similar experience in Osaka, Japan.
+If you were to visit a particular coffee chain in Portland, Oregon, would you get a similar experience in Osaka, Japan?
+Those that have mastered a consistent experience have been able to do just that.
 In a world that is always changing people need certain levels of consistency.
-Especially when service is exceptional, this draws people back over and over again to consume that great customer experience.
+When you layer on an exceptional service experience with consistency you will get people back over and over again.
 This also applies to the flipside as well.
 A consistently bad customer experience is equally important to dissect.
 While it is a negative, as long as you can learn what is consistently bad and make adjustments, this will allow you to make improvements that matter for service delivery.